ArteChp/cicd-terraform-aws-ecs-rds/README.md

 - Set up essential components for a secure infrastructure including IAM roles, security groups, ACLs, and load balancers.

 #### Version Control:
-- Stored Terraform code and application code in a Git repository.
+- Stored both Terraform code and application code in a Git repository.
 - Application code consists of a simple "Hello, World!!!" webpage with the URL (http://[alb.dns.name]/hello).

 #### Automated Deployments:
 - Implemented a CI/CD pipeline using AWS CodePipeline, CodeBuild, CodeDeploy.
-- The pipeline automates deployments based on branch merges:
+- Automates deployments triggered by branch merges branch merges:
     - Changes merged into the `main` branch are deployed to the production environment.
     - Changes merged into the `develop` branch are deployed to the testing environment.

 #### Tags:
 - All resources are tagged with `name:csgtest` for easy identification and management.